 Director, Hamid & Christina Moghadam Program in Iranian Studies

 Professor Milani is the Director of the Hamid and Christina Moghadam Program in Iranian Studies, co-director of the Iran Democracy Project and a research fellow at the Hoover Institution.
 His expertise is U.S.-Iran relations as well as Iranian cultural, political, and security issues.
-Milani is the author of "Modernity and Its Foes in Iran" (Gardon Press, 1998); "The Persian Sphinx: Amir Abbas Hoveyda and the Riddle of the Iranian Revolution" (Mage, 2000); "Lost Wisdom: Rethinking Persian Modernity in Iran" in English (Mage 2004) and Persian (Ketob Corp.
-2004); "The Myth of the Great Satan" (Hoover Institution Press, 2010).
-His latest book is "The Shah" (Palgrave MacMillan, 2011).
+Milani is the author of Modernity and Its Foes in Iran (Gardon Press, 1998); The Persian Sphinx: Amir Abbas Hoveyda and the Riddle of the Iranian Revolution (Mage, 2000); Lost Wisdom: Rethinking Persian Modernity in Iran in English (Mage 2004) and Persian (Ketob Corp.
+2004); Tales of Two Cities: A Persian Memoir (Mage, 2006); The Myth of the Great Satan (Hoover Institution Press, 2010); The Shah (Palgrave MacMillan, 2011), his own Persian version of the book has also been published inside and outside Iran.
+Culture and Politics in Contemporary Iran (Lynne Rienner, 2015) is his most recent book, co-edited with Larry Diamond.
 Milani has also translated numerous books and articles into Persian and English.
-His articles have been published in journals, magazines, and newspapers including The Washington Quarterly, the Encyclopedia Iranica, the Hoover Digest, Iranshenasi, the Journal of the Middle East, Middle East Journal, and the New York Review of Books.
+He has published more than 200 essays and book reviews in journals and papers.
+READ MORE

 amilani [at] stanford [dot] edu

-psherpa [at] stanford [dot] edu
+rparhad [at] stanford [dot] edu

 Project Manager, Iran 2040